hdmf-dev/hdmf/docs/source/getting_started.rst

 Dependencies
 ------------

-PyNWB has the following minimum requirements, which must be installed before you can get started using PyNWB.
+HDMF has the following minimum requirements, which must be installed before you can get started using HDMF.

 #.
 Python 2.7, Python 3.5 or Python 3.6
 #. pip